 This is a very general statement which may be subject to interpretation.
-However, the problem of inherited disorders seems to be taken seriously by the Finnish Food Safety Authority (EVIRA).
-The Ministry of Agriculture and Forestry is currently preparing a new Animal Welfare Act, in which this provision should be clarified.
+However, the problem of inherited disorders seems to be taken seriously by the Finnish food safety Authority (EVIRA).
+They are currently conducting a project to identify new hereditary diseases affecting the welfare of dogs and cats.
+This research project started in 2013 and is running until 2018.
+The project found two new hereditary diseases in Finnish Lapphund, causing Osteogenesis imperfecta.
+In addition, the Ministry of Agriculture and Forestry is currently preparing a new Animal Welfare Act, in which this provision should be clarified.